-Are you ready to buy your first horse?
+Are you ready to buy a first horse for the first time?
 Buying a horse is incredibly exciting, but it can sometimes be a long and frustrating process, too.
 We have seven tips to help you out when you buy your first horse.

 1. Understand What Owning a Horse Really Costs